tnhnyzc/llama.cpp-gfx908/docs/gfx908/BENCHMARKS.md

   10k prefill with `-ub 4096`; larger recorded contexts declined as expected.
 - Qwen3.6-27B IQ4_NL reached approximately 1.42k tok/s in the comparable
   service workload.
-- Gemma4-31B measured 1078.3 tok/s at pp4096, 1047.1 at pp8192 and 751.4 at
+- Gemma 4 31B QAT (Q4_0-based) measured 1078.3 tok/s at pp4096, 1047.1 at
-  pp32768.
-Its pp4096 baseline was 510.1 tok/s before CDNA1 batch routing and
+  pp8192 and 751.4 at pp32768.
+Its pp4096 baseline was 510.1 tok/s before CDNA1
-  wave64 dequantization.
+  batch routing and wave64 dequantization.
 A real server request at roughly 20k prompt tokens reached 757.4 tok/s.
 - Low-context MTP generation reached about 50-52 tok/s Q6_K and 58-61 tok/s
   IQ4_NL.
 Compared with the upstream service baselines of 40.55 and 51.07 tok/s, those ranges are roughly +23-28% and +14-19%.
 This is a useful daily-use comparison, but not a controlled MTP-only A/B because prompts, cache state and acceptance differed.
 Long-context attention and speculative acceptance also reduce those rates.
-- Gemma4-31B Q4-based service decode reached about 45-46.5 tok/s at shallow
+- Gemma 4 31B QAT (Q4_0-based) service decode reached about 45-46.5 tok/s at
-  context and about 37.5 tok/s after a roughly 20k-token prefill.
+  shallow context and about 37.5 tok/s after a roughly 20k-token prefill.
 - Offloaded GPT-OSS-120B reached roughly 36-40 tok/s depending on warm state and
   CPU contention.
 Its GPU kernel performance cannot be inferred directly from this whole-server result because many experts reside on CPU.
+- The offloaded Step 3.7 Flash anchor uses a mixed quant at approximately 3.0 BPW.
+Although its filename says `UD-IQ3_XXS`, its weight bytes are mostly IQ2_S and IQ3_S; IQ3_XXS is only the filename's size-class label.

 ## Artifact policy